A Field Guide to Getting Lost

 “The people thrown into other cultures go through something of the anguish of the butterfly, whose body must disintegrate and reform more than once in its life cycle.”

-Loss as a thing, the external object-focused state of existence.
-Something is lost if it is missing in the environment from the viewer.
-A phone, An opportunity, A body is missing—a piece of the supposed Gestalt whole breaks away into the void.
+Loss as a thing; A more literal “lossness.”
+A phone, An opportunity, A body is absent.
+A piece of the supposed Gestalt whole breaks away into the void.
 Just as with being lost, Solnit writes on the merit of intentionally losing something.

-An example that resonates with me when thinking of loss as a Thing is Buddhist practices and philosophy.
-They view the world through impermanence (Anicca) and non-attachment (Aparigraha), with the ultimate end goal of freeing themselves from worldly attachments.
-A material or even symbolic loss can be seen as nearly impossible in the state of enlightenment.
-A specific practice is the creation and destruction of sand mandalas.
-It is a ritual of letting go and fundamentally a reformation of identity under Buddhist thought.
-A transcendence of loss, if you may.
+An example that resonates with me when thinking about “loss as a thing” is Buddhist practices and philosophy.
+They view the world through “impermanence” and “non-attachment,” with the ultimate end goal of freeing themselves from worldly attachments.
+A common practice is making “sand mandalas” and willingly destroying them afterward.

 “And there’s another art of being at home in the unknown, so that being in its midst isn’t cause for panic or suffering, of being at home with being lost.”